30 Famous UFO Incidents Throughout History

 Sky High

-With more than 7,200 sightings nationwide in 2020, according to data compiled by the National UFO Reporting Center, and the Pentagon revealing to Congress in 2022 that there have been almost 400 UFO sightings by military personnel, the topic still may not be mainstream, but it certainly isn’t in the realm of conspiracy theory any longer.
+With more than 4,400 reports in 2023, according to data compiled by the National UFO Reporting Center, and the Pentagon revealing to Congress in 2022 that there have been almost 400 UFO sightings by military personnel, the topic still may not be mainstream, but it certainly isn’t in the realm of conspiracy theory any longer.

 John Winthrop